Explore even more! Book a second 2022 holiday and save 20% if your second holiday is a river, yacht or ocean cruise of 8 days or more.

-They’ll be plenty of time to explore this quaint town is best known for its delicious Bakewell Pudding, which is thought to have been created by mistake by a local cook in the 19th century.
+There will be plenty of time to explore this quaint town is best known for its delicious Bakewell Pudding, which is thought to have been created by mistake by a local cook in the 19th century.
 Unlike the better-known cherry-topped Bakewell tart, the celebrated pudding is made with a puff pastry base before being filled with a signature almond mix.
-After timepottering around Bakewell's streets,we return to Buxton in the late afternoon.
+After time pottering around Bakewell's streets, we return to Buxton in the late afternoon.

 This morning we experience the ‘village in the sky’ as we drive to Matlock Bath for a cable car journey to the Heights of Abraham, soaring over a deep limestone gorge in the Derwent Valley.
 At the top, there is a hilltop park as well as famous caverns set within 60 acres of woodland, with a few cafes and a restaurant.
 The caves were a hive of lead mining for hundreds of years starting from Roman times, but as deposits became to dwindle, the caves were converted into a tourist attraction as the miners found this was a more profitable way of running them.
 The attraction has been open since Victorian times, allowing visitors to retrace the miners’ footsteps, with plenty of free time for you to explore as you wish.

-Next, it’s onward to Matlock Bath with time for a spot of lunch.
+During your free time here, you will also have the opportunity to take the cable car down to visit Matlock Bath and enjoy a spot of lunch.
 It’s been a popular destination since the late 17th century when the spa waters were discovered, with its attractive riverside gardens, wooded hillsides and rocky limestone crags.
 Our next stop will be a real treat for those who enjoy all things rail, as we board the heritage Peak Railway.

 This beautifully restored section of the former Midland Railway stretches 4 miles from Matlock to Rowsley has a true nostalgic feel.
 After a brief trip down memory lane, we head back to Buxton by coach.